mikeperry-tor/tor/doc/HACKING/CircuitPaddingDevelopment.md

 that padding should not be sent if there are any cells pending in the cell queue, for doing things like extending cell bursts more accurately and with less overhead.

+However, even if we solve the queuing issues, Tor's current timers are not as precise as some padding designs may require.
+We will still have issues of timing precision to solve.
+[Ticket 31653](https://bugs.torproject.org/31653) describes an issue the circuit padding system has with sending 0-delay padding cells, and [ticket 32670](https://bugs.torproject.org/32670) describes a libevent timer accuracy issue, which causes callbacks to vary up to 10ms from their scheduled time, even in absence of load.

 ### 7.3.
 Better Machine Negotiation